cyberbotics/webots/docs/reference/motor.md

 > **Note**: the physical behavior of coupled motors is akin to that of a transmission, so a multiplication of the velocity entails a reduction of the available torque.

-> **Note**: negative multipliers are possible and the motor limits imposed must be set in absolute terms. `minPosition` and `maxPosition` are an exception and they require additional care as in the presence of negative multipliers the two values might need to be swapped, as is the case here.
+> **Note**: negative multipliers are possible however when specifying the limits, the absolute value should be set. `minPosition` and `maxPosition` are an exception and they require additional care as in the presence of negative multipliers the two values might need to be swapped, as is the case here for motor D.

-> **Note**: in principle `maxAcceleration` can be unlimited (value -1) and likewise motor positional soft limits might not be provided (`minPosition` = `maxPosition` = 0).
-In these cases, if the first motor is unlimited, its siblings are also forced to be unlimited and, vice-versa, if the first motor is limited all others are enforced to being limited as well similarly to what is shown in the table above.
+> **Note**: in principle `maxAcceleration` can be unlimited (value -1) and likewise motor positional soft limits might not be present (`minPosition` = `maxPosition` = 0).
+In these cases, the first motor being read determines which rule is applied to all others.
+Therefore, if the first motor is unlimited (position or acceleration), its siblings are also forced to be unlimited and, vice-versa, if instead the first motor is limited all others must be too.

 ### Energy Consumption